 9. Add greenery with house plants

 Displaying house plants is an instant way to bring life to a kitchen.
 Choose trailing plants for high shelves, spiky plants for kitchen work surfaces, low-growing succulents for the dining table, and a large, leafy house plant for an empty corner.
-You can't go wrong – especially if you find out which house plants to buy and how to care for them.
+You can't go wrong – especially if you find out which house plants to buy and how to care for them in our handy guide.

 10. Throw down a rug

 If you've got a living space within your kitchen, a rug's a no-brainer.
 But putting a rug within the kitchen area – either beneath the dining table or along the length of galley units – is right on trend.
 Ensure you choose one that can stand up to the wear and tear it will face in a kitchen.
 Indoor-outdoor rugs are a good option or something similar to the one used here in jute.

 11. Wallpaper the kitchens for added interest